IsoLogicGames/Vigilant/CONTRIBUTING.md

 * Tag the issue appropriately
 * Fork the project, check our [style guide](#style-guide), and start writing
 * Consider opening a draft pull request against `master` right away.
 This is the best way to discuss the code as you write it.
-* When you're done be sure to open a pull request.
+* When you're done, be sure to open a pull request.
 Include the issue number for the associated issue.

 ### Did you already write a new feature or change an existing one?
 We'd love to see it!
 We're happy you want to contribute, but please be patient and understanding with us.